parallelchain-io/parallelchain-docs/docs/concepts/testnet.md

 The current testnet iteration delivers on Byzantine Fault Tolerant (BFT) consensus, the cornerstone of security in ParallelChain's proof-of-stake network.
 Besides this, Testnet 4 delivers big leaps in the contract SDK and developer experience, as well as a web Wallet.
 Both Mainnet and Testnet are accessible through Explorer.

-## How to access
+## How to Access
 ---

 Similar to accessing the Mainnet, you can access and interact with the Testnet with:

 - the command-line tool `pchain-client`. *For a more detailed explanation, please refer to the [Getting started](../getting_started/prepare_env.md#setting-endpoint-interacting-with-parallelchain) section to setup the `pchain-client` for Testnet.*
 <!-- - Access from [ParallelChain Explorer](https://mainnet-explorer-ccmdyyfoe-parallelchain-lab.vercel.app/explorer/transactions?limit=10&page=3&latestTxNum=&network=Testnet). -->
-- [ParallelChain Explorer].
+- ParallelChain Explorer.
 The link for Testnet Explorer will be available soon.

 ## Generating a Testnet Account
 ---